influxdata/docs-v2/content/influxdb/cloud-serverless/guides/prototype-evaluation.md

 | SQL      | Natively supported        | Natively supported       |
 | InfluxQL | Natively supported        | Natively supported       |

-The v2 Query API (which uses the Flux language for querying) is reachable in InfluxDB Cloud Serverless, but isn't supported.
+The v2 query API (which uses the Flux language for querying) is reachable in InfluxDB Cloud Serverless, but isn't supported.
 If you plan to use InfluxDB Cloud Serverless as an evaluation or staging platform for InfluxDB Cloud Dedicated, use SQL or InfluxQL.

 ### API and client library differences

-Because the v2 Query API uses Flux, customers should avoid using the v2 Query API and its associated tooling when querying InfluxDB Cloud Serverless as an evaluation, staging, or prototyping platform for InfluxDB Cloud Dedicated.
+Because the v2 query API uses Flux, customers should avoid using the v2 query API and its associated tooling when querying InfluxDB Cloud Serverless as an evaluation, staging, or prototyping platform for InfluxDB Cloud Dedicated.

 For writing data, InfluxDB Cloud Dedicated and InfluxDB Cloud Serverless both